IBM-Blockchain-Archive/car-lease-demo/Documentation/Server Side.md

 ###config.vehicle_name

 The name returned when deploying the vehicle chaincode.
 It is overwritten when the server deploys it to be the latest one returned.
 It is used by all files that interact with the chaincode.

+##Sessions

+The server uses sessions to handle which users are making the call.
+Each call made to the API will have a req.session field.
+The sessions are created by the Server_Side/admin/identity/create.js file and the req.session object has two fields: user and identity.
+User is the username of the user such as Andrew Hurt whilst identity stores their identity on the Blockchain so in the case of Andrew Hurt this is Andrew_Hurt.
+The identity is used for when they interact with the fabric and the user is used by the transaction API to see whether the user is the DVLA who has powers to read all.